 CHAPTER 28 (1975-1978) – I

 In response to this challenge, Stievo formed the Ahriman Group.
 This collection of powerful, loyal allies infiltrated governments around the world in order to manipulate policy to his liking.
 Stievo’s own harsh views of justice continued to be a guiding principle.
 Poverty, hunger, crime, and inequality were all targeted by his regimes.
 They did so, however, with an iron fist.
-The prisons swelled and dissenters were disappeared, but those who remained free often enjoyed the quality of life they were being given.
-The group cared not for democracy (“mob rule” in their eyes), preferring skilled leaders with the autonomous power to implement their vision.
+The prisons swelled and dissenters were disappeared, but those who remained free often enjoyed a quality of life that was better than what they had known before.
+The Group cared not for democracy (“mob rule” in their eyes), preferring skilled leaders with the autonomous power to implement their vision.

 The Ahriman promise of security and comfort was on the move.